mui/material-ui/docs/data/base/components/menu/menu.md

 {{"demo": "UnstyledMenuBasic"}}

+The Dropdown should be the outermost component—all other menu-related components must be placed as its children (not necessarily as direct ones).
+If you need to control the open state of the menu or react to its changes, place an `open`/`onOpenChange` props on the Dropdown.

+The Dropdown should contain at most one Menu Button and one Menu.
+It will wire them together, so that pressing the button will open the menu.
+It also takes care of assigning proper accessibility attributes, so the menu can be used with assistive technologies or a keyboard.

+The Menu hosts Menu Items.
+They can be wrapped in arbitrary tags and components or even grouped together.
+Clicking on a menu item closes the associated menu.

 ### Anatomy

 - The Menu component comprises a root slot that renders an `<div>` by default and a listbox slot that is a `<li>`.